Prosecutor: Judge reneged on promise in Polanski abuse case - KESQ

 Polanski has argued that there was judicial misconduct in his case.
 In 2010, a Los Angeles court took sealed testimony from Gunson about his recollections of promises made to the director by the judge in 1977.

-Polanski’s lawyers, who were in the room during Gunson’s testimony but couldn’t use it in court, have long sought to unseal that transcript to help their case.
+Polanski’s lawyers, who were in the room during Gunson’s testimony but couldn’t use it in subsequent hearings after it was sealed, have long sought to unseal that transcript to help their case.

 Judge Laurence Rittenband, now deceased, had been swayed by publicity in the case and changed his mind several times about the punishment Polanski should face, Braun said.